Followers

 Fort Ticonderoga

-Fort Ti is the big daddy of forts, the big kahuna, the Gibraltar of the North, and figures largely in my novel, The North Spy.
+Fort Ti is the big daddy of forts, the big kahuna, the Gibraltar of the North, and plays a major role in my novel, The North Spy.
 The name "Ticonderoga" comes from the Iroquois word tekontaró:ken, meaning "it is at the junction of two waterways."
-Situated between Lake Champlain and Lake George, the site dominated the transit route between Canada and the American colonies, making it as strategic a place as any in North America.
-I visited once when I was very young and twice as an adult and have not begun to scratch the surface of its historical and geographic significance.
+Situated between Lake Champlain and Lake George, the site controlled the transit route between Canada and the American colonies, making it one of the most strategic locations in North America.
+I visited once when I was very young and twice as an adult and have not even begun to explore its full historical and geographic significance.

 The Gibraltar of the North